 Finally, corporate projects are often very detailed and intense so a sense of humour can really help.

-- Acting for YFM Private Equity in its growth capital investment in Ncam Technologies.
+- Acting for YFM Private Equity in investments in Ncam Technologies, Arcus Global, Collaborative Project Management Services, DSP and Wooshii.

-- Acting for Sevacare (UK) on seven corporate acquisitions.
+- Acting for Sevacare (UK) on eight corporate acquisitions.

 - Acting for newco and management on the buy-out of DSM Demolition and St Francis Group.